faraheloumi/DATA-DEFINITION-LANGUAGE-OPTIMIZATION-GENAI-LANGCHAIN/README.md

 ```
 > [!NOTE]
 > You can easily try out different models by changing these.
 The initialization templates reside in ```./src/llm.py``` if you'd like to have more customization options

+## 🔮 Futur Considerations
+1. **Expansion of Context Components:**
+Currently, the system focuses on operations performed on the database (e.g., insert-intensive, fetch-intensive tasks).
+However, expanding the context to include query logs could significantly enhance optimization capabilities.
+By analyzing query logs, we can determine which queries are most frequently sent to the database and their execution frequency.
+This would provide deeper insights into which columns and tables require indexing or other optimizations, leading to a more targeted performance boost.
+2. **Scaling Up with Larger LLMs:**
+Due to hardware limitations, the project currently relies on smaller LLMs like Llama-3.2-3B and StarCoder2-3B.
+While effective, these models may miss deeper optimization opportunities.
+Future iterations plan to leverage larger models, such as GPT-4o, to enhance the accuracy and depth of SQL analysis and DDL optimizations.
+This would provide richer insights and potentially unlock more advanced optimizations.
+3. **Adding Testing Functionalities:**
+We aim to implement comprehensive testing functionalities using tools like pylint for code quality checks and pytest for automated testing.
+This will ensure robustness and consistency of the optimization pipeline, helping catch errors early and streamlining the development process.
+4. **Measuring Optimization Effectiveness:**
+A critical addition to the pipeline would be a way to measure the actual performance improvements from the LLM-driven optimizations.
+This could include running optimized queries in a controlled environment and benchmarking them against the original queries to confirm both correctness and performance gains.
+By automating this validation process, we can better quantify the impact of our optimizations.

 ## 🤝 Contributing
 We welcome contributions to enhance this project!
 Here's how you can get involved: